sambergwilson/sambergwilson/README.md

 - 👋 Hi, I’m @sambergwilson
 - 👀 I’m interested in ...
 Gaming in general.
 Been playing wow and League the most for the past 10+ years
 - 🌱 I’m currently learning ...
-Python..
+C Sharp ..
 And thats it for now..
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Not sure anyone would want to reach out to me Currently..
 - But if you do want to wilson84.cw@gmail.com